 Jobs suited for this group of introverts include;

 The Anxious Introvert

-Anxious introverts prefer highly solitude like the social introverts.
-Their desire to be alone stems from deep-seated shyness and anxiety of how people perceive them.
+Anxious introverts prefer highly solitude like social introverts.
+Their desire to be alone stems from deep-seated shyness and anxiety about how people perceive them.
 They tend to feel awkward and out of place in crowds and other social situations.
 While these people might not perform well in jobs that require social interactions, they are masters of jobs that require laser-focus and keen attention to detail.

 If social interactions make you so uncomfortable you would rather avoid them completely, you might want to go for jobs that require your laser focus, away from people for the better part of the day.

 If you are the type that always seems so laid back and reserved, you take time to react and make decisions as well as think real hard before speaking; you are an inhibited introvert.

 These slow-to-react and deep thinking qualities make the inhibited introvert very analytical and big-picture-oriented.
 They take on big challenges and do not shy away from hard questions.
 Some of the jobs suited for the inhibited introvert are;

 Authors and Creative Writers